meono/cookiecutter-data-science-simplified/{{ cookiecutter.repo_name }}/README.md

 # Sources of external files:

 Any data processed/generated outside this repository (and prone to change) should go under `data/external`.
+When new data file is added to external, the source should be catalogued here.

 # Requirements: